HelKyle/skfe-plugin/README.md

 ⭐️ SKFE is a Sketch plugin designed to save life of front-end engineer.
 Still in development stage~

 ### HOW TO USE
-- Download the source code
 - Install plugin
 - `Command` + `Alt` + `P`
 - Select the layer
-- Get the Scss code ~:tada::tada::tada:
+- Get the scss code ~:tada::tada::tada:

 ### DEMO
 ![demo](./demo.gif)